RobertoRoos/git-substitute/README.md

   --output OUTPUT, -o OUTPUT
-                        Output is saved to this file --stdout              Echo result to the terminal instead --repo REPO, -r REPO  Set explicit root to Git repository (by default, start searching for current directory) --verbose, -v         Print information to the terminal --quiet, -q           Print logs to stderr instead of stdout
+                        Output is saved to this file --stdout              Echo result to the terminal instead --exact-only          Without this flag, the repository is searched a level higher, with this flag only the specified directory is considered
+  --repo REPO, -r REPO  Set explicit root to Git repository (by default, start searching for current directory) --verbose, -v         Print information to the terminal --quiet, -q           Print logs to stderr instead of stdout --version, -V         show program's version number and exit
 ```

 ## Installing

-The recommended system-wide install is through pipx: `pipx install git-substitute`
+The recommended system-wide install is through [pipx](https://pipx.pypa.io/stable/): `pipx install git-substitute`

 You can also install it regularly through pip (in your `venv`): `pip install git-substitute`.